kumarhites/fictional-translation/README.md

 # Fictional  Translator

 #Fictional  Translator app is made using vanilla javascript.
-I have used api [Minion api](https://funtranslations.com/) from fun translations and fetch data through `fetch` and learnt DOM methods like addlistener, click function
+I have used [API](https://funtranslations.com/) from fun translations and fetch data through `fetch` and learnt DOM methods like addlistener, click function

 ![Screenshot](screenshot.PNG)